Netflix/vmaf/README.md

 ## Confidence Interval

 Since June 2018, we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
-Each VMAF prediction score now can come with a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.
-Refer to the [VMAF confidence interval](resource/doc/conf_interval.md) page for more details.
+Each VMAF prediction score now can come with a 95% confidence interval, which quantifies the level of confidence of the prediction.
+Refer to the [VMAF Confidence Interval](resource/doc/conf_interval.md) page for more details.

 ## Matlab Functionality